nickgravelyn/serena/README.md

 Fast and lightweight static site server for local development.
 Because sometimes the best website is just a directory of files.

+## Installing

+If you're just looking for a compiled executable to run, take a look at the [Releases](https://github.com/nickgravelyn/serena/releases) page.

+If you're a Rust developer, you can clone the repo and just build it with `cargo build --release` like any other Rust project.

 ## Running

 The simplest way is to just run the program: